 By the late 90s we realised that it was possible to connect more capacity than had been shown in our initial studies for Haverigg I, so the idea of repowering was born.
-It took a few years to obtain planning consent, secure a connection and obtain a Power Purchase Agreement, but by 2004 everything was in place and construction commenced.
-The project was commissioned in February 2005.
+It took a few years to obtain planning consent, secure a connection and obtain a Power Purchase Agreement, but by 2004 everything was in place.
+The project was constructed by Vestas Wind Systems A/S with project management by Wind Prospect Ltd and commissioned in February 2005.

 The Haverigg 3 windcluster uses four Vestas V52 turbines, with a total rating of 3.4 MW.
 The V52 is one of the workhorses of the industry, with many thousands in operation around the world.
 They are elegant, efficient and quiet, mixing established design with advanced composites and control systems.